kaifczxc-lab/pysimplicial/README.md

 # pysimplicial

-PySimplicial is Python library for PL topology, Pachner moves, and TQFT-inspired state-sum, with converters for GNN/TNN/MLP
+pysimplicial is an experimental Python library for working with simplicial complexes in the context of topological neural networks

 Note: This is experimental research code for topological deep learning.
 Not intended for production use